signalogic/SigSRF_SDK/mediaTest_readme.md

 ### Packet Log

-[Packet history logging](#user-content-packetlog) is controlled by the -Lxxx command line option:
+[Packet history logging](#user-content-packetlog) is controlled by the -L command line option:

 > -L only enables packet history logging with a default log filename of name_pkt_log.txt, where name is the filename (without extension) of the first command line input<br/>
-> -Lxxx enables packet history logging with a log filename of xxx_pkt_log.txt<br/>
+> -LlogFile enables packet history logging with a filename of logFile_pkt_log.txt<br/>

 ### Real-Time Interval